glcraft/aio/docs/CONFIG.md

 This document will guide you through setting up your prompts and using the configuration file effectively.

+By default, aio will try to read the configuration file from `~/.config/aio/config.yaml`.
+You can also specify the path to the configuration file using the `--config-path` argument.
+For example: `aio --config-path ./config.yaml`.

 ## Usage

-By default, aio will try to read the configuration file from `~/.config/aio/config.yaml`.
-You can also specify the path to the configuration file using the `--config-path` argument. for example: `aio --config-path ./config.yaml`.

 ### OpenAI